 Roth individual retirement accounts let you make after-tax contributions with the promise of tax-free distributions in retirement.
+When you make contributions using income that has already been taxed, when you go to receive these funds you will not be taxed on this again.
 Roths make the most sense for people who anticipate paying a higher tax rate in their later years.
-However, the IRS rules permit you to close out your Roth IRA any time, but discourage early withdrawals with additional taxes and penalties.
+The IRS rules permit you to close out your Roth IRA any time, but it discourages early withdrawals with additional taxes and penalties.

 Exceptions can be divided into two categories: total exceptions, which exempt your entire distribution from the early withdrawal penalty regardless of how much you take out, and partial exceptions, which apply to a specific dollar amount depending on your expenses.
 Total exceptions include if you're permanently disabled or are taking a qualified reservist distribution.
 Partial exceptions apply to the portion of your earnings used to pay for medical insurance premiums while unemployed, higher education expenses or up to $10,000 for first-time homebuyer expenses.

 Changing Your Mind

 If you have a change of heart, you better act fast.
 After you take the distribution from your Roth IRA, you only have 60 days to put the money back in with a rollover.
 After 60 days have passed, your withdrawal is permanent.
 However, if you've already done a rollover to or from the Roth IRA in the last 12 months, you can't put the money back because you're limited to one rollover per account per 12-month period.

 - Comstock/Comstock/Getty Images